open-cluster-management-io/open-cluster-management-io.github.io/content/zh/concepts/placement.md

             `AddOnPlacementScore` CR by this name.
             - `scoreName` defines the score name inside `AddOnPlacementScore`.
-            `AddOnPlacementScore` contains a list of score name and score value, ScoreName specify the score to be used by the prioritizer.
+            `AddOnPlacementScore` contains a list of score name and score value, ScoreName specifies the score to be used by the prioritizer.
-    - `weight` defines the weight of prioritizer.
+    - `weight` defines the weight of the prioritizer.
 The value must be ranged in [-10,10].
       Each prioritizer will calculate an integer score of a cluster in the range of [-100, 100].
 The final score of a cluster will be sum(weight * prioritizer_score).
       A higher weight indicates that the prioritizer weights more in the cluster selection, while 0 weight indicates that the prioritizer is disabled.
-A negative weight indicates wants to select the last ones.
+A negative weight indicates wanting to select the last ones.

 A slice of `PlacementDecision` will be created by placement controller in the same namespace, each with a label of